Skip to main content

 • The reconsideration decision (for claims disputes)

-• A denial for non-inpatient hospital services that were denied for not receiving prior approval
+• A denial for non-inpatient hospital services that were denied due to missing prior approval

 • An initial precertification/patient management review decision

-We will notify you of our appeal decision in writing within 60 calendar days of our receipt of the appeal, unless we need additional information.
-If we need additional information, we will send the appeal decision within 60 calendar days of receipt of the additional requested information.
+We'll notify you of our appeal decision in writing within 60 calendar days of receiving the appeal, unless we need more information.
+If we need more information, we'll send the appeal decision within 60 calendar days after we receive the additional requested information.

-If the appeal decision is in your favor, we will recalculate and reprocess the claim for any services affected by the decision.
-If the appeal decision upholds our original position, we will send a written response.
+If the appeal decision is in your favor, we'll recalculate and reprocess the claim for any affected services.
+If the appeal decision upholds our original position, we'll send a written response.

 Laws and regulations

-Our law department makes the final determination when there is any question as to the applicability of a law.
+Our law department makes the final determination if there is any question about how a law applies.

 Questions